 Comprehensive introduction to world Christian movement as involved in mission.
 Course provides systematic and critical understanding based on biblical foundations, historical developments, cultural issues and strategic approaches.
 Analysis of dynamics of growth of Christian movement from Apostolic era to present day.
 Fulfills core Global Understanding theme.

-*BCM216 Contemporary Developments for the Global Church (4)
+*BCM216 Contemporary Developments in World Missions (4)

 Analysis of recent developments and debates in mission circles.
-Addresses issues pertaining to traditional missionary service and tent-making through teaching, government service, international business and healthcare.
+Addresses issues pertaining to traditional missionary service and tentmaking through teaching, government service, international business and healthcare.
 Special attention given to major leaders in evangelization of new peoples and nations and to diverse structures of mission outreach.
-Topics include contextualization, demographic shifts, cross-cultural family life, healthcare overseas, the relationship between justice and evangelization, and liberation theology.
+Topics include contextualization, demographic shifts, cross-cultural family life, healthcare overseas, relationship between justice and evangelization, and liberation theology.
 Fulfills core Global Understanding theme.

 BCM220 Introduction to Biblical Studies (4)

 Introduces academic study of the Bible and related topics; addresses historical and geographical backgrounds, literary and socio-anthropological approaches to text, selected theological issues and research methods.
+Prerequisites: BCM101, 103.